-In addition to speed enforcement undertaken through Principal submission of speed limits for enforcement, the Contractor may implement additional speed enforcement at roadworks sites to ensure that traffic speeds are in compliance with the posted speed limits.
+In addition to speed enforcement undertaken through Principal submission of speed limits for enforcement, in accordance with Appendix B, the Contractor may implement additional speed enforcement at roadworks sites to ensure that traffic speeds are in compliance with the posted speed limits.
 This may result in savings associated with the TMP, by being able to implement lower-cost solutions by not having to cater for higher vehicle speeds.